hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 ### Step 1: Preparing Azure Resources for VM Deployment

-To be able to deploy a new VM, we need couple dependant resources to deploy before:

-- Resource Group
-- Virtual Network
-- Subnet
-- Nsg
-- Nic
-- Pip
-- NSG & SUBNET ASSOCIATION
+Before deploying a new VM, we need to configure several dependent resources, including Resource Groups, Virtual Networks, Subnets, Network Security Groups (NSG), Network Interface Cards (NIC), and Public IP addresses (Pip).
+Our Terraform code, structured in modules, automates this setup.

 ### Terraform code based on MODULE structure is ready for these reasources in the  <a href="https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/tree/main/Terraform" target="_blank">Terraform Folder</a>

 ### Step 2: Branch Policies and Terraform Pipelines

-As we are trying to do as close as possible to real world work environment, I set up branch policies tied to pipelines which will trigger the Terraform Pipeline upon PR to main from a feature branch if there are any changes in the Terraform folder.
+To mirror real-world scenarios, branch policies tied to pipelines trigger Terraform Pipelines upon PRs to the main branch when changes occur in the Terraform folder.

 ![Screenshot 2023-12-21 at 11 44 31 AM copy](https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/assets/113396342/0c7152bc-2560-4a6b-8a10-5411bb55b82d)